 The majority of the circuits in your home are either 15-, 20-, or 30-amp circuits.
 They are located within your electrical circuit panel.
 But what is an electrical panel?
 An electrical circuit breaker panel is the main distribution point for electrical circuits in your home.
 It usually provides between 100 and 200 amps of power to your home, depending on your home’s load demand.
 Power comes into your home from the utility company, through a service entrance.
+It flows through an electrical meter, through an electrical disconnect and then to the main breaker in your electrical panel.

 First, Locate the Main Breaker